DOsgoodCU/auto-assets/README.md

 # auto-assets
-Repo to place auto generated public assets for workflows
+Repo to place auto generated public assets like figures for workflows